 The Bulletin is protected by copyright and may not be reprinted or shared online, in whole or in part.
 Send any inquiries to email@example.com.

 GFO Bulletin Index of Names

 Call for Articles

-The Bulletin Editorial Group invites readers to submit research articles, essays and reviews for publication in the Bulletin.
+The Bulletin invites readers to submit original articles for publication.

-We look for articles that are of interest to members of the GFO and those that encourage the sharing and research of family history.
+We seek articles that are of interest to members of the GFO, and those that encourage the sharing and research of family history.
 We appreciate articles about families with Northwest connections, but welcome articles with any geographic focus.
 Possibilities include but are not limited to:

 - memoirs and biographical sketches